vsankarl/dcom/README.md

 # ClientServer

+## 1. Goal:
+	  Project creates a C++ client server distributed framework.
+Demonstrates the idea of how c++ object can be hosted remotely(out of process) and accessed by clients.
+RPC used is named pipe though it can be replaced by other transports.

-1. Functionalities:
+##  2. Functionalities:

-	1.1 Supports both async and sync call from client.
+	   - Supports both async and sync call from client.
-	1.2 Ability to create, delete, and retrive primitive data types.
+	   - Ability to create, delete, and retrive primitive data types.
-	1.3 Ability to create custom objects and invoke operations.
+	   - Ability to create custom objects and invoke operations.

 2. Implementation: